Hall of fame

 A true Kiwanian, and has been an invaluable member of this club since 1983.
 Wim led the club as President in 1997 and served as a former Treasurer and Director for many years.
 He provided outstanding leadership for many years in the Annual Golf Tournament and the Annual Holiday Nuts & Cakes Sales.

 Wim was a relentless volunteer with the club and served as a long-time Director of the Kiwanis Lakeshore Foundation.
 During his tenure Wim was one of the leaders in helping to bring our club and foundation up to the level of $100,000.00 in annual donations to the community and the children we support.
-To this day Wim remains a dedicated contributor to the Club as well as an inspiration to us all.
+A great man of kindness and a dedicated Kiwanian, Wim will always be remembered as an inspiration to us all.